 BOM Scenario

-A rough BOM was created, based on many assumptions, and quantity 1 (a prototype version).
-Minor components are not details (screws, small PCB components, etc.) other than as “other parts” guesstimate.
+A rough Bill of Materials (BOM) was created, based on many assumptions, for quantity 1 (a prototype version).
+Many minor components are not detailed (screws, small PCB components, overlooked items, etc.).
+This is done to provide an initial “guesstimate”.
+In quantity closer to 1000s, the BOM cost may reduce by 50% (also a guesstimate).